qijianpeng/awesome-edge-computing/README.md

 and upload bandwidths as QoS attributes.
 Latency is measured in milliseconds (ms), while bandwidth is given in Megabits per second (Mbps).
 **Note**: Outputs of __FogTorchPI__ can be the input of __iFogSim__.

+- [IoTSim-Edge](https://github.com/DNJha/IoTSim-Edge): IoTSim captures the behavior
+of heterogeneous IoT and edge computing infrastructure and allows users to test their infrastructure and framework in an easy and configurable manner.
+IoTSim-Edge extends the capability of CloudSim to incorporate the different features of edge and IoT devices.

 - [MobFogSim](https://github.com/diogomg/MobFogSim): An extension which can support for Mobility of __iFogSim__.
 MobFogSim can model more generalised aspects related